Information Services Group (NASDAQ:III) Releases Q2 2021 Earnings Guidance

-Information Services Group (NASDAQ:III) issued an update on its second quarter 2021 earnings guidance on Monday morning.
+Information Services Group (NASDAQ:III) updated its second quarter 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $65 million-$67 million, compared to the consensus revenue estimate of $62.33 million.

-Separately, Zacks Investment Research downgraded shares of Information Services Group from a buy rating to a hold rating in a research note on Thursday, March 25th.
-Two investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-Information Services Group has a consensus rating of Buy and a consensus target price of $4.05.
+A number of brokerages have issued reports on III.
+Zacks Investment Research cut Information Services Group from a buy rating to a hold rating in a report on Thursday, March 25th.
+Noble Financial raised their target price on Information Services Group from $5.00 to $7.00 in a research note on Wednesday, May 12th.
+Finally, Barrington Research upgraded Information Services Group from a market perform rating to an outperform rating and set a $7.00 target price for the company in a research note on Wednesday, May 12th.

 About Information Services Group